-Instead of pork, fried fish meat is put inside the Banh Mi with layers of mayonnaise and vegetable.
-The taste of Banh Mi Cha Ca is as appetizing as the original Banh Mi Thit.
-It might sound like a strange combination, but the chewy fish patty and its saltiness would amaze you after the first bite.
+Instead of pork, fried fish meat is put inside the Banh Mi with layers of mayonnaise and vegetables.
+The taste of Banh Mi Cha Ca is as tasty as the original.
+It might sound like a bizarre combination, but the chewy fish patty and its saltiness would amaze you after the first bite.

 Price: VND 15,000+

-There is a little difference in the way that Vietnamese enjoy the sunny-side-up egg and Banh Mi.
-While the French would plate the eggs on the dish and eat the bread separately, Vietnamese put the fried egg in the Banh Mi, and drizzle some chilly sauce, crushed pepper, and sliced cucumber and greens on top.
-Then, you can just enjoy all of the ingredients in one bite and feel the runny egg yolk soaking in the soft white bread.
+There is a little difference in how Vietnamese enjoy the sunny-side-up sandwich.
+While Westerners plate the eggs on the dish and eat the bread separately, the Vietnamese put the fried egg inside the bread and drizzle some chilly sauce, crushed pepper, and sliced cucumber and greens on top.
+Then, you can enjoy all the ingredients in one bite and feel the runny egg yolk soaking in the soft white bread.

 Price: VND 10,000 – VND 15,000

-Instead of putting ham or sausage, the Vietnamese - Chinese sellers often cook pork meatballs with tomato sauce to make the flavor soaked in the Vietnamese baguette.
-The classic combination of soft meat with a bit of heat from the black pepper and tangy sauce gives a little twist by putting it in a loaf of bread, which is definitely something you should try.
+Instead of ham or sausage, the Vietnamese-Chinese sellers often cook pork meatballs with tomato sauce to make the flavor soaked in the Vietnamese baguette.
+The classic combination of soft meat with a bit of heat from the black pepper and tangy sauce gives a little twist by putting it in a loaf of bread, which you should try.

 Price: VND 15,000 – VND 20,000

-Canned sardines in tomato sauce is one of the familiar processed foods to most Vietnamese families.
+Canned sardines in tomato sauce are familiar processed foods to most Vietnamese families.
 The sardine and tomato sauce is usually mixed with onion slices, soy sauce, and ground pepper.
-The fish is now good to be served with either a hot bowl of rice or together with the Banh Mi.
+The fish is now good with a hot rice bowl or Banh Mi.

 Price: VND 15,000+

-Like the Banh Mi Thit, Banh mi heo quay is also stuffed with cucumber, cilantro, pickles, and chili, but the roasted pork is used instead of sausage and ham.
-The soy sauce is also replaced by the gravy made from pork fat.
-The smell and the crispy skin of the roasted pork go perfectly well with a freshly baked loaf of Banh Mi.
+Banh Mi Heo Quay is also stuffed with cucumber, cilantro, pickles, and chili, but the roasted pork is used instead of sausage and ham.
+The smell and the crispy skin of the roasted pork go perfectly well with a freshly baked loaf of bread.

 Price: VND 20,000+